samuelgfeller/test-traits/README.md

 use PHPUnit\Framework\TestCase;
 use TestTraits\Trait\FixtureTestTrait;

-final class GetUsersTestAction extends TestCase
+final class FetchUsersTestAction extends TestCase
 {
     // ...
     use FixtureTestTrait;